-3.4.7 Industrial Workers
+4.7 Industrial Workers

-- Budget allocation for the Ministry of Labour and Employment was drastically reduced in FY2009-10 (Tk.
-44 crore) compared to the revised budget of the previous year (Tk.
-120 crore) constraining various development activities that needed to be pursued by the Ministry.
-This allocation needs to be substantially increased to help the Ministry pursue such activities as establishment of labour inspection offices in all major cities, and hiring of labour inspectors and logistics to ensure regular and timely visit to the factories. - Necessary allocation of funds should be ensured in support of various activities, including insurance for workers, envisaged under the Labour Welfare Foundation Act 2006.
+• Budget allocation for the Ministry of Labour and Employment was drastically reduced in FY2009-10 (Tk.44 crore) compared to the revised budget of the previous year (Tk.120 crore) constraining various development activities that need to be pursued by the ministry.
+This allocation needs to be substantially increased to help the Ministry pursue such activities as establishment of labour inspection offices in all major cities, hiring of labour inspectors, and logistics to ensure regular and timely visit.